honzap/python-ing-api/README.md

 - [Spain](https://ing.ingdirect.es/app-login/)

 When the login process is done and you're successfully logged in open the developer console of the browser.
-You should there network requests and take of of the requests going to bank API.
+You should see there network requests and investigate the requests going to bank API.
 It should contain the `/rest` part in the path.
 Then, find `Request headers` and there the `Cookie` header.
-Copy the whole value of the header and use it to set up the `IngClient`.
+Copy the whole value of the header
+and use it to set up the `IngClient`.

 > Keep in mind that you should stay logged in when you would like to run the script.